Amelia Edith Huddleston Barr

-Amelia Edith Huddleston Barr (March 29, 1831 – March 10, 1919) was a British novelist and teacher.
+Amelia Edith Huddleston Barr (March 29, 1831 – March 10, 1919) was an English novelist and teacher.
 Many of the plots of her stories are laid in Scotland and England.
 The scenes are from her girlhood recollection of surroundings.
 Her works include, Jan Vedder's Wife, A Border Shepherdess, Feet of Clay, Friend Olivia, The Bow of Orange Ribbon, Remember the Alamo, She Loved a Sailor, A Daughter of Fife, The Squire of Sanddal Side, Paul and Christina, Master of His Fate, The Household of McNeil, The Last of the Macallisters, Between Two Loves, A Sister to Esau, A Rose of a Hundred Leaves, A Singer from the Sea, The Beads of Tasmer, The Hallam Succession, The Lone House, Christopher and Other Stories, The Lost Silver of Briffault.

 Early years and education

-She was born on March 29, 1831 (1832 is also reported), in Ulverston, Lancashire, England as Amelia Edith Huddleston.
+She was born on March 29, 1831 (1832 is also reported), in Ulverston, Lancashire, England, as Amelia Edith Huddleston.
 Her father was Reverend William Huddleston, a Wesleyan minister.
 She was brought up in an atmosphere of culture and refinement, and early turned to books for recreation and instruction.
 When only nine years of age she became her father's companion and reader.
 Thus it was she read books far beyond her comprehension, but they tended to develop her mental qualities.
 A brief return to her father's financial stability allowed Barr to return to the Normal School in Glasgow where she learned the Stowe teaching method.
 Its principles are based on morality and lifelong learning, rather than learning by rote.